CoreyJB247/Corey-PostalMap/README.md

 ## Note:
 OCRP Postals have been edited to remove duplicates and a few added such as the airport

-A version of postal.lua will be included in the future
+A version of postal.lua will be included in the future (Now added)

 Included PNG for Prompt's Sandy Bridge - https://store.prompt-mods.com/store/package/6443485